 How to treat diastasis recti after birth

-- Find a specialist: Biomechanist Katy Bowman, founder of Nutritious Movement and author of many books including Move Your DNA.
-Ask around for the best physical therapist who specializes in postnatal core recovery, diastasis rectus abdominus, and pelvic floor rehab.
-Plan to be seen by one before your 6-week check up and do the gentle, restorative exercise they prescribe.
-Here’s how to find and what to ask a good PT so you can get the care you need to heal your abs faster after birth.
+- Find a specialist: Find a good, qualified, physical therapist who specializes in postnatal core recovery, diastasis rectus abdominus, and pelvic floor rehab.
+Plan to see one before your 6-week check up and do the gentle, restorative exercises they prescribe.
+A good PT can provide the care you need to heal your abs faster after birth.
 Often – not always – splinting your abs will be recommended by your physical therapist.

-Diastasis recti isn’t a death sentence to movement and high-quality life.
-It is minimizable and treatable, and surgery is also an option if non-surgical methods are exhausted.
-Left untreated, it sometimes even resolves on it own after a while, but pursuing help with its resolution by utilizing physical therapy, nourishing your body with proper nutrition and rest, exercising in TummySafe ways that don’t put additional pressure on it, and supporting your core with a splint can all help contribute to the connective tissue in your abs thickening and narrowing over time.
+Utilizing physical therapy, nourishing your body with proper nutrition and rest, exercising in TummySafe ways that don’t place additional pressure on it, and supporting your core with a splint can all help the connective tissue in your abs thicken and narrow over time.